Maintaining Confidentiality of Student Disability Information

 - If a student voluntarily discloses the nature of a disability to you, even if it is obvious, do not disclose it to others.

-- If a student tries to provide you with primary disability documentation, refuse to read or accept it and refer the student to Disability Services.
-WSU has designated Disability Services as the repository of all disability documentation for students with disabilities.
+- If a student tries to provide you with primary disability documentation, refuse to read or accept it and refer the student to Access Services.
+WSU has designated Access Services as the repository of all disability documentation for students with disabilities.

-- Contact Disability Services if you have questions or concerns about the accommodation(s).
+- Contact Access Services if you have questions or concerns about the accommodation(s).